zz-tech/zzvm/complex/README.md

 # Complex

-This is the more advanced version, it has more instructions and you can pass it files, for instance this file is `test.vm`:
+This is the more advanced version, it has more instructions and you can pass it files, for instance this file is `test.zz`:

 	1 5 2 1
 	5 2 1 5
 	2 0

-Which is passed as an argument to the program `./zzvm test.vm` and it will execute the program.
+Which is passed as an argument to the program `./zzvm test.zz` and it will execute the program.
 Note that there could be more error checks on memory, etc. But these are not accounted for for simplicity and brevity.